Kayleeli/toypython/README.md

 # toypython

-python version of toy.R, to make some common tasks with string manipulation and regular expressions a bit easier.
+Python version of toy.R, to make some common tasks with string manipulation and regular expressions a bit easier.

 ## Installation